webiny/Login/README.md

 - **2FactorAuth**: should the 2 factor auth be used or not
 - **BlockThreshold**: after how many bad login attempts should the client be blocked from submitting any new login requests (client is identified as username+ip combination)
 - **BlockTimelimit**: for how many minutes should the client be blocked from submitting any additional login attempts
-- **SessionTtl**: once session has been issued, for how long should it be considered valid
 - **DeviceTtl**: how long should the device session be valid (used only if 2FactorAuth is turned on)
 - **RateLimitBlacklist**: list of IPs that are permanently blocked from submitting login requests
 - **RateLimitWhitelist**: list of IPs that are excluded from the rate limit control